tlogix2/sparkjava-starter-advanced/README.md

 # Sparkjava Advanced Starter

-The sparkjava advanced starter provides a seed or example project using Spark, Kotlin, Gradle, Hibernate and Jackson.
-If are loking for something lighter, try the [SparkJava Simple Starter](https://github.com/thoughtlogix/sparkjava-starter-simple) project.
+The sparkjava advanced starter provides a seed / boilerplate / example project using Spark, Kotlin, Gradle, Hibernate, Jackson and more.
+If you are looking for something lighter, try the [SparkJava Simple Starter](https://github.com/thoughtlogix/sparkjava-starter-simple) project.

 ## Features and Limitations